derykmakgill/website/tax.md

 That really wasn't George's question.
 He wanted to know where the money, if it even existed, was coming from.
 Almost like he was reading his mind, M typed again: <code style="font-family: courier new, monospace;">If you mean, "who is going to wake up tomorrow and realise they are missing a lot of money, well, I'm not too worried about that.
 I've been doing this a long time.
 Did you know there are over two million employees of our fine republic?
 If they each gave you fifty cents, would they even notice?
 A dollar?
 Would they notice?
 Would they even notice five dollars?</code>

 There it was.
-The thing George wanted was any trouble at all from the government.
-Sure, he occasionally lost his cool had a few choice words for IRS agents, but this was an entirely new level of defiance. <code style="font-family: courier new, monospace;">I don't want anything to do with this.
+The last thing George wanted was any trouble at all from the government.
+Sure, he occasionally lost his cool had a few choice words for IRS agents, but this was an entirely new level of defiance.
+Even if *he* knew it wasn't really stealing, it didn't matter in the eyes of the law.
+They would throw the *fucking* book at him. <code style="font-family: courier new, monospace;">I don't want anything to do with this.
 Please stop.</code>

-<code style="font-family: courier new, monospace;">Too late, George.</code> said M. <code style="font-family: courier new, monospace;">And stop acting like a pussy.
+<code style="font-family: courier new, monospace;">Too late, George.</code> said M. <code style="font-family: courier new, monospace;">It's already started.
+And stop acting like a pussy.
 You aren't one.
 So stop acting like one.</code>

+George's phone beeped.
+A push notification from his mobile Bitcoin wallet showed a new unconfirmed transaction.
+Almost automatically, he swiped it and nearly spit out the water he'd been sipping. *1,000,000.*